MolSSI/mmelemental/docs/src/molecules.rst

 In addition, `Molecule` provides :func:`~mmelemental.models.molecule.Molecule.from_data` and :func:`~mmelemental.models.molecule.Molecule.from_file` methods to create a molecule from data (e.g. MDAnalysis.Universe) or file objects.
 The methods :func:`~mmelemental.models.molecule.Molecule.to_data` and :func:`~mmelemental.models.molecule.Molecule.to_file` enable converting a molecule to data and file objects, respectively.
 See the API for more details.
+See the :doc:`tutorials_mol` tutorials for more in-depth examples.

+.. _molecule_api:

 API
 ---